carlosmartoz/hackers-news/README.md

 <div align="center">
    <h3 align="center">Hackers News</h3>

-   <p align="center">Hackers News Project with React and TypeScript, fetching an API for the stories, comments and favorites.</p>
+   <p align="center">Hackers News Project with React and TypeScript, fetching an API for the stories, comments and favorite list.</p>
 </div>

 ## 💼 Used technologies